 In some cases, root rot may be the reason your Venus flytrap is turning black.
 Root rot occurs when your plant’s roots sit in water for so long that they begin to rot, and it leads to the plant being unable to absorb any more water.
 Root rot will kill the plant, and it affects the leaves by causing them to blacken, die and fall off.
 Root rot can be prevented by taking a few steps:

-- Provide your Venus flytrap with a pot that has good drainage, such as a clay pot or a pot with a drainage hole.
+- Provide your Venus flytrap with a pot that has good drainage, such as a pot with a drainage hole.

 - Make sure the soil is damp but that there is no water sitting on top of the soil- it should absorb within a few seconds.